 No sound problems and other audio symptoms on an iPhone can be attributed to software issues or hardware damage.
-In most cases though, software problems are to blame.
+But before performing some troubleshooting procedures, ensure that the Ringer switch is on.
+If it’s ON and the phone is still having a sound issue, in most cases, software problems are to blame.
 There are many ways to deal with sound problems in iOS devices. iPhone speaker not working

 The solutions outlined in this post are specifically applied to the new iPhone XS Max handset.
 If you need help troubleshooting no sound problem on your new iPhone, then read on and try the given solutions before opting for service.

 Before we move on to our troubleshooting, if you are trying to find a solution to a different problem, then visit our iPhone XS Max Help Guides for we have already solved some of the most common issues in this phone.
 We may already have published articles that could help you fix the problem with your device.

 First solution: Toggle the Ringer switch off and on.